Meta

 I also find it endlessly interesting to go have a look at where people are finding my site.
 Sometimes I’ll find that one of my posts has ended up in some obscure non-English newsletter, or other times on some niche forum straight out of the last century.
 It’s lovely being able to go down little rabbit holes inspecting such cases.

-The other way is via GoatCounter, which provides simple, lightweight, and open-source analytics.
-It’ll be blocked by pretty much every content blocker, which probably has some significant skews on the data, such as hiding my more technical audience, who are likely to make use of such tools, or mobile users who might be unable to install extensions.
+As for how analytics are collected, I do it via GoatCounter, which provides simple, lightweight, and open-source analytics.
+It’ll be blocked by pretty much every content blocker, which probably has some significant skews on the data, such as hiding my more technical audience, who are likely to make use of such tools, or bolstering the number of mobile users as they might be unable to install extensions.
 I make all that collected data public at stats.vale.rocks.

 Footnotes